Wednesday 15 July 2020 until Sunday 19 July 2020.

 Calming the mind, opening the heart

-With Jake Dartington, Beate Trück (mindfulness teachers) and Katrien Maes (Ayurvedic therapist).
+Supported by Beate Trück (mindulness teacher) and Katrien Maes (Ayurvedic therapist).

 In this retreat we will take a deep dive into mindfulness practices and practice how to quiet the mind and open our heart.
 Each day will offer a sustained schedule of formal meditation practice, meetings with the teachers, talks and instructions, all within an underlying environment of silence.
 It takes place at the beautiful "Maison du Chemin des Roches".